ahmed-hazem-1/DEPI-Project--Land-Type-Classification/1st milestone/readme.md

 This milestone was successfully completed through the collaborative efforts of the team, where each member played a crucial role in ensuring the dataset was well-prepared, augmented, and visualized effectively.

 ### **🔹 Ahmed Selim**
-- Downloaded EuroSAT dataset and upload it to Drive
+- Downloaded EuroSAT dataset and uploaded it to Drive
 - Designed and implemented the **core algorithms** for **data preprocessing and NDVI computation**.
 - Developed the **visualization techniques** to analyze NDVI maps and dataset distribution.
 - Ensured the **accuracy of spectral band selection** for meaningful vegetation analysis.